-The VORTEX Telecommunications Access Method (VTAM) provides teleprocessing controls for communications controllers, modems, terminals, communications networks and network-operator interfacing.
-VTAM is an integral part of the VORTEX/VORTEX II operating system.
+The Vortex Telecommunications Access Method (VTAM) provides teleprocessing controls for communications controllers, modems, terminals, communications networks and network-operator interfacing.
+VTAM is an integral part of the VORTEX operating system.
 It extends the capabilities of the real-time multi-tasking operating system into the growing area of telecommunications.

-Through the combination of VTAM and VORTEX/VORTEX II access to remote devices is as simple as that for on-site computer peripherals.
+Through the combination of VTAM and VORTEX access to remote devices is as simple as that for on-site computer peripherals.
 VTAM gives the user the same format for requests for telecommunications as is available for printers and magnetic-tape units.

 At the same time, the user is assured of an open-ended system design that can accomodate his future requirements.
-VTAM is modular in its structure and so provides a software foundation on which to build systems tailored to their applications.
+VTAM is modular in its structure and so provides a software foundation on which to build systems tailored to their applications. as terminal errors and line adaptor control.
+The Network Control Module (NCM) furnishes an interface with the network for the computer operator.